Ex husband’s Girlfriend Interfering with Child Custody – 7 Things You Must Know

 If she realizes that she needs to back off and let the kids have a chance of having a good relationship with their father, then you have succeeded in resolving this without any further action being taken.

 Talk to your ex-husband directly: Try to talk things out with your ex-husband as you both are in a co-parenting situation.
+If your co-parenting dynamic is evolving into a toxic relationship especially due to his partner’s interference communication may no longer be productive, and legal advice becomes necessary.
 You should never make an ultimatum of this nature and get in trouble for violating a court order.

 But I would at least tell him how you feel about his new girlfriend being around your kids.
 Perhaps he doesn’t even realize it.
 You never know what might happen, but at least try to talk things out before you take further steps.